Buy High Deductible Health Insurance Plans

 Why a High Deductible Health Insurance Plan

 So why a high deductible health plan over a regular individual plan with a lower deductible?
 Simple.
 The higher the deductible, the lower your monthly payments are.
 A health plan that covers 100% of medical expenses can cost $500+ a month, but a plan that covers 100% of medical expenses AFTER the first $1,000 can cost a fraction of the amount.
 This means that people who can afford to pay out of pocket for minor health expenses, and are relatively healthy, should get a high-deductible plan.
 The lower monthly fee means more money at the end of the month in your pocket.
 Make no mistake, a high deductible insurance plan are a valid form of health insurance.
 They just aren’t that popular because people foolishly believe that whichever plan has the lowest deductible is the best.
 This is certainly not the case for everyone though, as many people who can afford to pay for minor health issues should purchase high deductible health insurance, as it could actually them them money in the future.
+Unfortunately, with the passage of Obamacare, low monthly cost high deductible plans cost a bit more, as a lot of younger people have signed up for them.
+My personal bill used to be $40/mo, but is now $150/mo with a $6,500 deductible.

 Types of High Deductible Health Insurance Plans